haagor/TankSandBox/README.md

 ---

-I want to discover a little bit what is possible with light.
-I add headlights and try the "spot light".
-More important, I want a trail effect on the shell.
+I wanted to discover a little bit what is possible with light.
+I added headlights and try the "spot light".
+More important, I wanted a trail effect on the shell.

 ![](https://github.com/haagor/TankSandBox/blob/master/img/shellTrail1.PNG)

 With the "trail renderer" component and the light apply on shader it is really easy to have a first version of this effect.
-But like other part I want deepen later.
+But like other part I wanted deepen later.

 ![](https://github.com/haagor/TankSandBox/blob/master/img/fusionShell1.PNG)